 And then it occurred to me…

 If God can raise a man from the dead, why can’t He keep my Crockpot from falling?
 It’s a legitimate question.
 I realize, of course, that there are others in much more dire circumstances who plea for God’s interaction and rightly so.
-But I also am aware that God knows what’s going on in my life.
-And at this moment, it seems as if every comfort (not lavish) is being removed.
+However, I also am aware that God knows what’s going on in my life.
+At this moment, it seems as if every comfort (not lavish) is being removed.
 And the stress of a sick child, the needs of the whole family, financial distress and worry make living bare bones a challenge.

 Fast forward a few months: